jradford5/GA_capstone_Airbnb_project/README.md

 - Columns that would not have been useful for modelling (host_picture_url, last_scraped) or were virtual duplicates of other columns (bathrooms, neighbourhood_group_cleansed) were also dropped from the dataset.

-- Given that there were a lot of columns, I used a separate data dictionary in a csv file to keep track of what actions I needed to take for each of them.

 ## Feature Engineering

 Using the GeoPy library and the latitude and longitude columns within the dataset, I added the following geographical features: